A List of Popular Short and Sweet Taglines You Can Learn From

 Large companies have the luxury of hiring top-of-the-line advertising agencies who may take weeks to come up with several taglines for a committee to debate and deliberate upon.
 The small businessman can’t afford to do this, so where do you go for that all-important tagline?
 Look within.

-- Create a list of why your product or service is the best and focus on that.
+- is the best and focus on that.

 - Define your target audience.
 As in the Mazda example above, their tagline (Zoom!
 Zoom!) does not say anything about the product at all but tries to catch the attention of its target audience.